 Born in 1970 in Sydney, Australia.
 Lives and works in Melbourne, Australia.

 With a BFA (Bachelor of Fine Arts) from the University of Western Sydney, Nepean, Sydney (Australia, 1990-1993) and a MFA (Master of Fine Arts), from COFA, University of New South Wales, Sydney (Australia, 1998-1999), Brook Andrew is among the most renowned artists of the Australia and Pacific Asia contemporary art scene.
-Brook Andrew is the Artistic Director of the next edition at the Biennial of Sydney, in 2020.
+Brook Andrew was the Artistic Director of the 22nd Biennial of Sydney, in 2020.

-His work has also been exhibited during many important exhibitions organized as in the National Gallery of Australia, Canberra (Australia, 2017), the Yinchuan Biennale, the Museum of Contemporary Art in Yinchuan (China, 2016), the Museum of Archeology and and Anthropology in Cambridge (UK, 2016), the Museum de Lakhenhal in Leiden (The Netherlands, 2015), the National Taiwan Museum of Fine Arts (Taiwan, 2015), the Perth Institute of Contemporary Arts - PICA (Australia, 2015), the TATE Britain in London (UK, 2015), the National Gallery of Victoria in Melbourne (Australia, 2015), the Museo Nacional Centro de Arte, Reina Sofia in Madrid (Spain, 2014), the Künstlerhaus in Vienna (Austria, 2013), the National Museum of China in Beijing (China, 2013), the MOCA in Seoul, (South Korea, 2011), the 17th Biennale of Sydney (Australia, 2010), the Museum of Contemporary Art in Sydney (Australia, 2012), the Iberia Center of Contemporary Art in Beijing (2010), the Jewish Museum (Berlin, Germany and Vienna, Austria, 2008), the Spertus Institute in Chicago (USA, 2008), the Smithsonian Institute - National Museum of Art History in Washington D.C (USA, 2007), the Fondation Ishibashi in Tokyo (Japan, 2007) or the Museum of Contemporary Art in Santiago (Chile, 2007).
+His work has also been exhibited during many important exhibitions organized as in the Musée du Quai Branly - Jacques Chiract in Paris (France, 2020), at the 21st Biennale of Sydney (Australia, 2018), the National Gallery of Australia, Canberra (Australia, 2017), the Yinchuan Biennale, the Museum of Contemporary Art in Yinchuan (China, 2016), the Museum of Archeology and and Anthropology in Cambridge (UK, 2016), the Museum de Lakhenhal in Leiden (The Netherlands, 2015), the National Taiwan Museum of Fine Arts (Taiwan, 2015), the Perth Institute of Contemporary Arts - PICA (Australia, 2015), the TATE Britain in London (UK, 2015), the National Gallery of Victoria in Melbourne (Australia, 2015), the Museo Nacional Centro de Arte, Reina Sofia in Madrid (Spain, 2014), the Künstlerhaus in Vienna (Austria, 2013), the National Museum of China in Beijing (China, 2013), the MOCA in Seoul, (South Korea, 2011), the 17th Biennale of Sydney (Australia, 2010), the Museum of Contemporary Art in Sydney (Australia, 2012), the Iberia Center of Contemporary Art in Beijing (2010), the Jewish Museum (Berlin, Germany and Vienna, Austria, 2008), the Spertus Institute in Chicago (USA, 2008), the Smithsonian Institute - National Museum of Art History in Washington D.C (USA, 2007), the Fondation Ishibashi in Tokyo (Japan, 2007) or the Museum of Contemporary Art in Santiago (Chile, 2007).

 Works by Brook Andrew have been acquired by Australian public and private collections including the Museum of Contemporary Art and the Art Gallery of New South Wales, in Sydney; the National Gallery of Victoria, the Vizard Foundation Collection and the BHP Billiton Collection, in Melbourne; the National Portrait Gallery and the National Gallery of Australia, in Canberra; the Queensland Art Gallery in Brisbane; the Art Gallery of South Australia in Adelaide; and also the ARTBANK collections.
 The National Museum of Contemporary Art in Seoul (South Korea) also acquired works by Brook Andrews for its collection.